-If significant problems are found, the Supply Authority or Fair Trading may need to be informed and instructions may been to be obtained for clarification purposes, or safety of occupants.
+If significant problems are found, a technical advisor, an inspector from the Distributor (Ausgrid, Endeavour, Essential etc.) or Fair Trading may need to be informed and instructions may been to be obtained for clarification purposes, or safety of occupants.
 This happens rarely.

 - Asbestos is found in all houses built prior to 1984.